LexouDuck/42/10-roger-skyline-1/README.md

 **Disk partitions**

-Manual setup - select `SCSI1 (0,0,0) (sda) - etc`, that's the HDD.
+Manual setup - select `SCSI1 (0,0,0) (sda) - etc` (that's the HDD), and confirm.

-Then confirm, and right under that HDD, there will be the `FREE SPACE` partition under it.
+Now, right under that HDD, there should be the `FREE SPACE` partition under it.

+Select that `FREE SPACE` to set up each new partition, as follows:

 - _Partition 1_: 4.2 GB -> Primary -> Beginning -> Use as: ext4 -> Mount Point: `/`
 - _Partition 2_: 1.0 GB -> Primary -> Beginning -> Use as: Swap Area
 - _Partition 3_: Remaining Space -> Primary -> Use as: ext4 -> Mount Point: `/home`